-Building a strong collaboration between the project stakeholders can prioritize the goals by sharing the information in a common pool.
+Building a solid collaboration between the project stakeholders can prioritize the goals by sharing the information in a shared pool.

-This collaborative environment benefits projects by maintaining quality and finishing within set time and budget.
+This collaborative environment benefits projects by maintaining quality and finishing within a set time and budget.

 Confusion and lack of clarity may occur and hamper the speed of the project.
-The strong collaboration will enhance the clarity between the stakeholders and eliminate confusion.
+Strong collaboration will enhance the transparency between the stakeholders and eliminate confusion.

-The technology monitors what and how the information is shared between different parties involved and reduces ambiguities.
+The technology monitors how the information is shared between different parties involved and reduces ambiguities.